Instead of breading your fish with wheat crumbs, make some pecan crumbs. This recipe for Grain Free Pecan Crusted Grouper is delicious!

 When ever I go to an island on vacation I tend to eat the local fish.
 In Aruba I wind up eating grouper almost every day.
 It is so fresh and light!

-Crusted in ground crispy pecans and pan sauteed in tallow it is to die for!
+Crusted in ground crispy pecans and pan sauteed in tallow, lard or coconut oil – this grain free pecan crusted grouper is to die for!

-I usually have a bag of activated pecans on hand for cooking and baking.
-Find out why need to soak and dehydrate nuts and how to do it.
+I usually have a bag of activated nuts of all kinds, on hand for cooking and baking.

 According to the Monterey Bay Seafood Watch, most grouper is over-fished and should be avoided.
 However, they state that black and red grouper are recovered and so are a good alternative.